List of Indian music families: The R. K. Shekhar family

+It's clear that R. K. Shekhar's musical legacy has been carried forward by his children and grandchildren, making his family a significant contributor to Indian music industry.

 The Shankar family

-Frequently quoted as India's first family of music, the Shankar family have been in the industry for nearly a century.
+Frequently quoted as India's first family of music, the Shankar family has been in the industry for nearly a century.
 The family has produced a galaxy of dancers, singers, and stalwarts in various other art forms.